vanGoghhh/tp/docs/DeveloperGuide.md

     1. Test case: `view can 1` <br>
       Expected: No candidate would be displayed on the right panel.
 Invalid index message would be shown in the status message

-2. Viewing a candidate with a 5 candidates in the candidates list.
+2. Viewing a candidate with 5 candidates in the candidates list.

     1. Test case: `view can 2`<br>
       Expected: The information of the candidate at index 2 would be displayed on the right panel.